naamahdaemon/naamahdaemon/README.md

 > Example
 > I use this graph to monitor my Mina node server uptime.
-> A shell script parse logs ono my server to generate date,ticks `csv` file. (this script is available to download here : https://github.com/naamahdaemon/mina-node-uptime-moniroring-script)
+> A shell script parse logs on my server to generate date,ticks `csv` file. (this script is available to download here : https://github.com/naamahdaemon/mina-node-uptime-moniroring-script)
 > This file is automatically uploaded to my web server each time it is updated
 > Then I can display my uptime graph from my web server.